o360/demo/README.md

 you don't have to set anything additional

 ## Accounts

-Open360 supports authentication via social networks, but that is not part of the demo installation.
+Open360 supports authentication via social networks or custom HTTP handler, but that for the demo installation only HTTP handler will be used, as it simplifies deployment a lot.

 You can find the information on how to set up authentication using social networks, in the corresponding [backend](https://github.com/o360/backend#setting-up-authentication-sources) and [frontend](https://github.com/o360/frontend/blob/master/docs/config.md#social-login) accordingly.